mia-platform/documentation/docs/console/console-extensibility/registration.md

 }
 ```

-The extension ID will be required to check the extension with the remaining APIs and can be retrieved using a specific API listed below.
+The extension ID will be necessary for working with the extension through the remaining APIs and can be retrieved using a specific API listed below.

 ## Get registered Extensions

-The route `GET /api/extensibility/tenants/{tenantId}/extensions` allows you to query all registered extensions under a specific Company and can be easily used on the API Portal under the tags `Companies` or `Extensibility` having the role of Company Owner on the Company that you would require.
+The route `GET /api/extensibility/tenants/{tenantId}/extensions` allows you to retrieve all registered extensions under a specific Company.
+This functionality is readily accessible via the API Portal under the 'Companies' or 'Extensibility' tags, provided you have the Company Owner role for the selected Company.

 ![retrieve extensions example](img/retrieveExtensionsExample.png)